Chime® is a financial technology company, not a bank. Banking services provided by The Bancorp Bank, N.A. or Stride Bank, N.A., Members FDIC.

 Monitor your accounts regularly

-• Enable account notifications when possible to alert you about suspicious activities or large transactions.
+• Account alerts: Enable notifications for suspicious activity or large transactions.

-• Review your credit report regularly for unauthorized new accounts or inquiries.
+• Credit reports: Review regularly for unauthorized accounts or inquiries.

 What companies are doing to fight AI fraud